regen-network/testnets/README.md

 We have airdropped testnet tokens to all participants in the last Cosmos Hub testnet.
-If you would like to participate and have not received tokens, you can open an issue with an address and we'll send you some.
+If you would like to participate and have not received tokens, you can get some from this faucet: http://regen.coris.network/faucet or open an issue with an address and we'll send you some.

 ## How to Run a Testnet Validator